 - When the video page appears, click on the Edit Video button.

-- In the Video side panel, choose Other features.
+- In the Video side panel, choose Subtitles.
 You will need to scroll down through the list to see it.

 - If you are automatically generating captions, choose Create new subtitles or CC.